guilleng/c-programming-a-modern-approach-solutions/chapter4/exercises/07/README.md

 The original algorithm's statement is: `9 - ((total -1) % 10)`
 The simplified statement has the form: `10 - ((total / 10) % 10)`

-Besides allowing a check digit of 10, the statements do not produce the same output given the same input.
+The simplified statement may output a check digit of 10.
+The statements do not produce the same output given the same input.